 DP13599 Low-carbon mutual funds

 Climate change poses new challenges for portfolio management.
-Investors face a trade-off between minimizing climate risk exposure and maximizing the risk benefits of portfolio diversification in a not-yet-low-carbon world.
-This paper investigates investors' and financial intermediaries' responses to this risk-risk trade-off.
-We analyze the fund flows and position changes of a large sample of European and US mutual funds after the release of Morningstar's carbon risk metrics in April 2018, a shock to the availability of information on climate transition risks.
-Funds labeled as "low carbon" experienced a significant increase in investor demand, especially those compensating for their under-diversification with high risk-adjusted returns.
-Fund managers actively reduced their exposure to high-carbon risk firms, especially when less costly for portfolio diversification.
-These findings shed light on whether and how climate-related information can re-orient capital flows in a low-carbon direction.
+In our not-yet-low carbon world, investors face a trade-off between minimizing their exposure to climate risks and maximizing the benefits of portfolio diversification.
+This paper investigates how investors and financial intermediaries navigate this trade-off.
+After the release of Morningstar's novel carbon risk metrics in April 2018, mutual funds labeled as ``low carbon'' experienced a significant increase in investor demand, especially those with high risk-adjusted returns.
+Fund managers actively reduced their exposure to firms with high carbon risk scores, especially stocks with returns that correlated more with the funds' portfolios and were thus less useful for diversification.
+These findings shed light on whether and how climate-related information can re-orient capital flows in a low carbon direction.